ATL (film): Critical response

+On the review aggregation website Rotten Tomatoes, the film averaged a 63% approval rate based on 84 reviews, with an average rating of 5.9/10.
+The website's critics consensus reads: "Strong lead performances and catchy musical interludes rescue this coming-of-age story from its formulaic script and uneven direction.".
+On Metacritic the film had a weighted average score of 63 out of 100 based on 25 reviews.
+Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 ATL received generally positive reviews from critics.
 At Allmovie, the film was given three stars, and critic Derek Armstrong, in a positive review of the film, stated that the film is only an average coming of age story "because some substance must take a backseat to all this beautifully crafted style."
 Melissa Walters at BlackFilm.com, while believing some of the writing to be clichéd and the story familiar, also called the film "heartfelt, genuine, and enjoyable."
 Film critic Roger Ebert awarded the film three stars in his Chicago Sun-Times review, declaring the film "warm" and praising the screenplay's "unforced, genuine affection for its characters."

 IGN.com gave the film a 4/5 rating, naming Robinson's directorial debut "masterful."
-On Metacritic the film a had a weighted average score of 63 out of 100 based on 25 reviews.
-On the review aggregation website Rotten Tomatoes, the film averaged a 63% approval rate based on 84 reviews, with an average rating of 5.9/10.
-The website's critics consensus reads: "Strong lead performances and catchy musical interludes rescue this coming-of-age story from its formulaic script and uneven direction.".

 Ruthe Stein from the San Francisco Chronicle called the film one of the better kind of its genre, praising the performances of the young cast, and the film's star T.I. in particular.
 At Yahoo!
 Movies, based on 13 reviews the film has averaged a B− by the critics standards.

 Not all reviews of the picture were so enthusiastic.
 Lisa Schwarzbaum of Entertainment Weekly graded the film a B−, saying that while the skating scenes are a blast, the film stumbles when it attempts to be too much for too many audiences.
 Neil Genzlinger of The New York Times said he was surprised that with so many untested actors rounding out the main cast, "the most amateurish thing about it is the script."
 Genzlinger also called the screenplay cliché-marred and predictable, while giving credit to the young actors of the film.
 He was also critical of Chris Robinson's direction, stating that he "can't stay with a scene long enough to let his actors build momentum."
 At The Atlanta Journal-Constitution, Bob Longino provided a negative review of the movie, pointing it out as "boring, uninteresting, and slow".
 Longino said that T.I. and Big Boi's performances improved as the film progressed, and that there were a few laugh-out-loud comedic moments in the film.